menu iconknow your dna logosearch icon

 Other names: Childhood cataract, juvenile cataract

 Pediatric cataract is one of the leading causes of visual impairment in older children.
-It’s responsible for five to 20% of pediatric blindness globally.7
+It’s responsible for five to 20% of pediatric blindness and visual impairment globally.7

 It requires early treatment and long-term management.
 Otherwise, it can lead to lifelong blindness.